microsoft/azure-pipelines-tasks/issue_template.md

 For a list:
 https://github.com/Microsoft/azure-pipelines-tasks/tree/master/Tasks

-If you have an issue or request for the azure pipelines service, use developer community instead:
+If you have an issue or request for the Azure Pipelines service, use developer community instead:

 https://developercommunity.visualstudio.com/spaces/21/index.html )